LowPolyCat1/LowPolyCat1/README.md

 # 👋 Hello, World!

 I'm a young developer and computer science student from **Germany**, focused on systems, tooling, and building things in **Rust** that are fast, minimal, and to the point.
-I like experimenting with ideas through code — not theory.
+I like experimenting with ideas through code rather than theory.

 ---